Thomas Cook & Son pioneered popular tourism, and has ranked among the largest travel agencies in the world for much of its history.

 Cook went to work as a gardener in Melbourne from the age of ten.
 His employer was a heavy drinker, and Cook noticed the detrimental effect this had on his business.

 Cook did not complete his apprenticeship, and instead went to work for a printer and publisher in Loughborough.
 His employer was a keen Baptist.
-Cook was engaged as a Baptist preacher from 1828.
+Cook became a Baptist preacher from 1828.

 Cook entered into business for himself from 1832, as a wood turner and cabinet market in Market Harborough.
 Cook became closely associated with the temperance movement from this time.